CHAPTER THREE

 “If you wish to marry again, legally we need to ascertain that the marriage is over.
 It saves S.T.A.R.
 Labs from punitive actions should there be any error to the paperwork.
 In your case it seems the copy of the death certificate has been … mislaid.”

 Jo took a shallow breath and asked.
 “Again, that was years ago.
-How one piece of paper affect me now?”
+How does one piece of paper affect me now?”

 Ms. Krebs blew out a breath and said gently.
 “Unfortunately, this is one of the many hurdles those who are renewed face.
 Imagine being renewed and you decide to marry again, but your ‘late’ husband suddenly appears.
 He’s an old man.
 You cannot marry unless you wait for him to die or divorce him.
 As a former police officer you can imagine the other legal problems that would occur!”